 Inside The Genographic Project

-In DEEP ANCESTRY, scientist and National Geographic explorer Spencer Wells shows how tiny genetic changes add up over time into a fascinating story.
-Using scores of real-life examples, helpful analogies, and detailed diagrams and illustrations, he explains exactly how each and every individual's DNA contributes another piece to the jigsaw puzzle of human history.
-The book takes readers inside the Genographic Project - the landmark study now assembling the world's largest collection of DNA samples and employing the latest in testing technology and computer analysis to examine hundreds of thousand of genetic profiles from all over the globe - and invites us all to take part.
+In DEEP ANCESTRY, scientist and explorer Spencer Wells shows how tiny genetic changes add up over time into a fascinating story.
+Using scores of real-life examples, helpful analogies, and detailed diagrams and illustrations, he translates complicated concepts into accessible language and explains exactly how each and every individual's DNA contributes another piece to the jigsaw puzzle of human history.
+The book takes readers inside the Genographic Project, the landmark study now assembling the world's largest collection of population genetic DNA samples and employing the latest in testing technology and computer analysis to examine hundreds of thousands of genetic profiles from all over the globe.

 Traveling backward through time from today's scattered billions to the handful of early humans who are ancestors to us all, DEEP ANCESTRY shows how universal our human heritage really is.
 It combines sophisticated science with our compelling interest in family history and ethnic identity - and transcends humankind's shallow distinctions and superficial differences to touch the depths of our common origins.